Wie is de Mol? (Dutch TV series) season 24: Episode 1 - Een Handje Helpen

 Candidates divide themselves into three groups: five candidates with a "sharp eye for detail", three candidates who can unlock chests and two candidates with a "good appreciation for artwork".

-The five candidates with a sharp eye for detail are taken to the Frida Kahlo park to replicate five self-portraits made by Frida Kahlo within 30 minutes, to later by identified by other candidates.
-While painting, the candidates lie on a bed behind a contraption which requires them to lift up a screen to view their assigned portrait, but leave the screen down to paint on the canvas.

-The three candidates tasked with unlocking chests attempt to unlock as many of 25 paintings in chests as possible within 30 minutes, which include the five original portraits being recreated by the candidates with a sharp eye for detail and twenty modified versions of these paintings.
-To do so, they must view number combinations on a painting and use them to unlock the corresponding colored lock to release each painting.
-Unbeknownst to them, the painting with the combinations only appear when the five aforementioned candidates lift up their screens and comes out of view each time the screens are lowered.
+The five candidates with a sharp eye for detail are taken to the Frida Kahlo park to replicate five self-portraits made by Frida Kahlo within 30 minutes.
+While painting, the candidates lie on a bed behind a contraption which requires them to lift up a screen to view their assigned portrait, but leave the screen down while painting.
+Meanwhile, the three candidates tasked with unlocking chests attempt to unlock as many of 25 paintings in chests as possible in 30 minutes: five self-portraits being recreated by the candidates at the park, and twenty modified versions of these paintings.
+To do so, they find numbers in a painting and use them to unlock the corresponding colored lock to release each painting.
+Unbeknownst to them, the painting with the combinations only appear when the candidates at the park lift up their screens and comes out of view each time the screens are lowered.

-The final two candidates are then presented with all the unlocked paintings and the five replicas painted by the candidates with a sharp eye for detail.
-If there are paintings still locked after the 30-minute time limit, they can pay €100 per painting from the pot to unlock them as well.
-Afterwards, one of these candidates must describe the five recreated paintings of Frida Kahlo while the other must search among the unlocked (and bought if they chose to) portraits for the five matching ones.
-For each painting correctly matched with its portrait, €500 is added to the pot.
+The final two candidates are then presented with all the unlocked paintings, and the five replicas painted by the candidates at the park.
+If any of the 25 paintings are still locked, they can pay €100 per painting to unlock them as well.
+Afterwards, one of these candidates must describe the five replica paintings the other must search among the unlocked (and bought if they chose to) portraits for the five matching ones.
+For each replica correctly matched with its original portrait, €500 is added to the pot.

-€500 was earned for the pot.